 Then there’s those people who aren’t doing a good job.
 Or those who are doing a good job but their style is such that no one wants to work with them.
 How do you tell them what they need to hear without causing drama?

 It’s a challenging area but developing skills in giving feedback is definitely a worthwhile investment.
 Telling people they’ve done a good job breeds loyalty and motivates teams.
 Telling people where they need to get better really is the only way for you to build the team you need.

 So, is it worth the effort?
 It is.
 You now just need to find the time and skill to do it.
 Easy!!

-Feedback needs to be more reflective and allow both you and the individual the opportunity to step back and think about what’s going well and what’s not going well and put a plan in place for moving forward.
+Feedback needs to be more reflective.
+It should allow both you and the individual the opportunity to step back and think about what’s going well and what’s not going well.
+Then you can put a plan in place for moving forward.

 When you’re great at giving feedback and do so regularly you don’t need to put a huge amount of time into planning for feedback conversations.
-You’ll be clear what you want to say, you’ll know the individual and the best way to deliver your message so that they hear it and the individual themselves will feel comfortable being given constructive feedback as it’s just what happens.
+You’ll be clear what you want to say.
+You’ll know the individual and the best way to deliver your message.
+The individual themselves will feel comfortable being given constructive feedback as it’s just what happens.

 However, if you haven’t given feedback regularly in the past then putting some time into preparing is highly recommended.
 You’ll have heard previously that you should start on a positive, then give the development area and then end on a positive – the typical poo sandwich approach!
-There are times when this works well and there are times when all it actually does is dilute the message that you’re trying to deliver so don’t assume that this is what you always need to do.
+There are times when this works well.
+However, there are times when all it actually does is dilute the message that you’re trying to deliver.
+You should not assume assume that you always need to adopt this approach.